damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 # Welcome to the GitLab Marketing Handbook

-The GitLab Marketing team includes Demand Generation, Developer Relations, Design, and Product Marketing
+The GitLab Marketing team includes four functional groups: Demand Generation, Developer Relations, Design, and Product Marketing

-## Communication<a name="reach-marketing"></a>
+## How to contact marketing<a name="Contact-marketing"></a>

 - [**GitLab Marketing public issue tracker**](https://gitlab.com/gitlab-com/marketing/issues/); please use confidential issues for topics that should only be visible to team members at GitLab
 - You can also send an email to the Marketing team (see the "GitLab Email Forwarding" google doc for the alias).